 The Company is an umbrella fund with segregated liability between Funds and each Fund may comprise one or more Classes of Shares in the Company.
 The Directors may, from time to time, upon the prior approval of the Central Bank, establish further Funds on such terms as the Directors may resolve.
-The Directors may create further Classes of Shares within each Fund which must be notified to and cleared in advance with the Central Bank, on such terms as the Directors may resolve.
+The Directors in consultation with the Manager may create further Classes of Shares within each Fund which must be notified to and cleared in advance with the Central Bank, on such terms as the Directors may resolve.